For blind and visually impaired people like me, accessibility is the difference between us being able to use a website and clicking off it.

 Images often convey valuable information.
 It’s therefore important that people with a visual impairment can access this information as well.
 Alt text should be clearly written and give an accurate description of the image.

-Check out our tips for writing better alt text to ensure your images are fully accessible.
+Use our tips for writing better alt text to check the accessibility of your images.

 Poor use of headings